If you enjoy paddling your way through scenic areas on beautiful calm waters, you’ll love canoeing in Illinois.

 It flows through nature reserves and parks which you can explore when taking a break from canoeing.

-This Mississippi river is one of the longest rivers in the US and is historically significant, especially within Native American history.
+This Mississippi river is one of the longest rivers in the US and is historically significant, especially in Native American history.
 The river has a number of natural pools and as a result, the water is calm and great for novice canoers.

 It’s ideal for multi-day trips with family or a group of friends due to the many parks found along the river.
 You can have picnics, hike the parks and enjoy overnight camping stays surrounded by nature.

 This scenic river has plenty of wildlife for canoers to see.
-It stretches over 300 miles and is a gentle river which is great for both beginners and experienced paddlers.
+It stretches over 300 miles and is a gentle river that is great for both beginners and experienced paddlers.
 You’ll paddle your way through sensational bluffs and pine stands with the chance of seeing several bird species.

 It’s great for single-day or multi-day trips.
 There are a number of campgrounds you can camp in and it also has a hiking trail you can enjoy.